-Regionally across Northern Ireland, the majority of all carers' assessments have consistently been offered to carers of people in the Older People client group6 (Figure 5).
-This client group has seen an increase of 34% (846 offers) in the number of offers from the same quarter last year.
-All client groups saw an increase in the number of assessments offered in the same quarter last year7, however the figures were similar to last quarter.
+Across Northern Ireland, the majority of all carers' assessments have consistently been offered to carers of people in the Older People client group (Figure 5).
+This client group has seen an increase of 26% (489 offers) in the number of offers from the same quarter last year, but a decrease of 9% (489 offers) when compared to the previous quarter.

-Figure 5 Number of Carers Assessments Offered by Client Group (of cared for person) (quarters ending 30 September 2018 - 30 June 2021)
+Figure 5 Number of Carers Assessments Offered by Client Group (of cared for person) (Quarters ending 31 December 2018 - 30 September 2021) 7